SharkyBamboozle/iVISPAR/README.md

 - **Customizable and automated:** Offers high customizability with automated tools for testing, evaluation, and comparative analysis.

 ### Simulation
+- **Featuring two puzzle scenarios:** Includes two distinct puzzle scenarios, Sliding Geom Puzzle (SGP) and Sliding Tile Puzzle (STP), with a prompt-based API, allowing LVLM agents to interact with the environment through an action-perception loop.
-- **Ready-to-use:** Featuring two Puzzle Scenarios, fully operational right out of the box — no additional installation or dependency requirements.
+- **Ready-to-use:** Fully operational right out of the box — no additional installation or dependency requirements.
 - **Interactive web app:** A browser-based graphical user interface (GUI) for human participants to interact with the puzzles, enabling human baseline comparisons.
 - **Flexible deployment:** Run the simulation locally or host it on a server for online access and remote experimentation.
 - **Future addition:** Incorporation of additional spatial reasoning puzzles to enable more comprehensive evaluation of visual-spatial reasoning capabilities.